What's wild caught and farm raised fish?

 We deliver to one designated spot and time in the locations listed below as well as offer home delivery to Borough Park, Flatbush and Williamsburg (see below for details about home delivery).
 If you'd like a delivery in your town, please contact us via this link.
 If you need assistance in picking up your order please be in touch.

-NY: West Hempstead, Cedarhurst, Forest Hills, Jamaica Estates, Crown Heights, Flatbush, Staten Island, Manhattan, Monsey, New Rochelle, Williamsburg, White Plains.
+NY: West Hempstead, Cedarhurst, Forest Hills, Jamaica Estates, Crown Heights, Borough Park, Flatbush, Staten Island, Manhattan, Monsey, New Rochelle, Williamsburg, White Plains.

 NJ: Edison/Highland Park, Lakewood, Morristown, Mountain Lakes, Passaic, Teaneck, West Orange.

 CT, MA, RI: New Haven, Stamford.
 West Hartford, Brighton, Brookline, Newton, Sharon and Providence.

 Kosher Catch is under the hashgacha of Rabbi Avrohom Raskin, Chabad of Southern Vermont.

 What's the best way to care for my fish?